SuryakantaGhanta/Image-Classification-using-CNN/README.md

 This step divides the processed dataset as follows:

 1. **Purpose of `train_test_split`**:
-   The function is used to allocate a portion of the data for training the model and the rest for testing its accuracy and generalization ability.
+   The function allocates a portion of the data for training the model and the rest for testing its accuracy and generalization ability.

 2. **Key Parameters**:
    - `X`: The feature dataset, containing normalized image data.
    - `y`: The target labels associated with the images.
-   - `test_size=0.2`: Specifies that 20% of the data will be reserved for testing, while the remaining 80% will be used for training.
+   - `test_size=0.2`: 20% of the data will be reserved for testing, while the remaining 80% will be used for training.
    - `random_state=42`: Ensures reproducibility of the data split by setting a fixed seed for randomization.

 3. **Outputs**: